Gigwa v2 – Documentation

 The “Genotype pattern” dropdown provides a list of genotype patterns that may be applied within the group.
 Descriptions for those are available via the question-mark icon.

 Note that genotype-level filters are applied in the order they appear: the maximum missing data filter applies first, taking into account truly missing data and genotypes treated as missing because of low quality.
-MAF and genotype pattern queries are then applied at the same time, on the remaining (non-missing) genotypes only.
+MAF & heterozygosity ratios and genotype pattern queries are then applied at the same time, on the remaining (non-missing) genotypes only.

-If the “Enable browse and export” box is ticked when clicking the Search button, then one may browse online the selection (i.e. list of variants that match the query).
-Clicking a variant line opens a dialog providing variant details along with individuals’ genotypes and optional complementary information like quality data or annotations.
+If the "Enable browse and export" box is ticked when clicking the Search button, then one may browse online the selection (i.e. list of variants that match the query).
+Clicking a variant line opens a dialog providing variant details along with individuals" genotypes and optional complementary information like quality data or annotations.

 Above the variant list: